ohnotnow/scenarios/Readme.md

 ## Usage

-Assuing you want to use the trait :
+Assuming you want to use the trait :

 ```php
 class SomeTest {